bastiao/EsgrimaJS/docs/Pipeline.md

 ## Pipeline

 To tackle the issue, our architecture is totally event-driven.
+Basically, the test suite has a list of tests that are exectuting all, only open order of the server.

+So, it is a bit similar to the Karma Test Runner by Vojta Jína [https://github.com/karma-runner/karma/].
+But it has a strong difference, while they have a own URL to execute the tests, the goal of our test framework is execute the tests in the web application and take advantage of instanced javascript objects (if it is really possible due to the closures).